Aunt, grandmother came on fatal shooting scene by chance

 Saturday afternoon’s protest started peacefully, but violence broke out as night fell — leading to officers clearing the crowd with smoke canisters, Trooper Derek Senegal said Saturday.

 Local activists blamed outside agitators for the violence, which they said broke out after the local protest ended Saturday.
-Taylor told The Associated Press before Sunday’s rally that he did not recognize people shown in videos setting fires.
+Taylor told The AP before Sunday’s rally that he did not recognize people shown in videos setting fires.

-Attorney Shytishia “Sam” Flugence said Sunday that she talked to the daytime protesters about the Civil Rights era’s legacy of nonviolent protests, and “it seemed to resonate with them.”
+Attorney Shytishia “Sam” Flugence said she talked to the daytime protesters about the civil rights era’s legacy of nonviolent protests, and “it seemed to resonate with them.”

 At the Shell station where Pellerin was killed and where the daylight protest disbanded, “there was an influx of people who were not with the original protesters,” she said.

-Officials said at a news conference late Saturday that fireworks had been shot at buildings and fires set in the median of a road where demonstrations had taken place.
+Officials said fireworks had been shot at buildings and fires set in the median of a road where demonstrations had taken place.

 “Our intent is not going to be to just let people disrupt our town and put our citizens and our motorists and our neighborhoods in danger,” Interim Police Chief Scott Morgan said.